News

 Regional labor market information

-• Labor force estimates for October 2024 from the Idaho Department of Labor’s Local Area Unemployment Statistics had total employment and total unemployment increasing in the seven-county southeastern region.
-Seasonally adjusted, October’s preliminary estimates have labor force participants increasing by 246 people, with 184 more employed people and 62 more unemployed people.
-The seasonally adjusted unemployment rate was 3.6%, a 0.1% increase from September 2024 and 0.3% higher than October 2023.
+• Labor force estimates for March 2025 from the Idaho Department of Labor’s Local Area Unemployment Statistics had total employment and total unemployment increasing in the seven-county southeastern region.
+Seasonally adjusted, March’s preliminary estimates have labor force participants increasing by 180 people, with 33 more employed people and 147 more unemployed people.
+The seasonally adjusted unemployment rate is 3.7%, a 0.2% increase from February 2025 and March 2024.

 Figure 1.